robertschank/robertschank.github.io/exercises.md

 1. **Who would you be without that thought?** - Imagine yourself in the same situation, but without this belief.
 Who are you?
 How do you feel?

-#### Turn it around

-**Find the opposites** - Flip your original statement ("He doesn't respect me") in different directions:
+**Find the "Turnarounds"** - Flip your original thought ("He doesn't respect me") in different directions:

 - To the opposite: "He *does* respect me"
-- To yourself: "*I* don't respect myself"
+- To yourself: "*I* don't respect *myself*"
 - To the other person/thing: "*I* don't respect *him*"

-**Find three examples** - For each turnaround that resonates, find three specific examples of how it might be as true, or truer than your original thought.
+**Find three examples** - For each turnaround that resonates, find three specific examples of how it might be as true (or truer) than your original thought.

 **Sit with it** - Notice the difference in your state between question 3 and question 4.
 Take a moment with the turnarounds.
 Leave a little space for your mind to see things differently.